Cloud Provider Traffic Share in Q1 2026: AWS, Google Cloud, and Azure's Share of Internet Traffic

 Extended Cloud Total ~11.37%

-Akamai at 1.12% represents the CDN layer that sits between cloud origins and end users.
-Hetzner at 1.07% punches far above its revenue weight, carrying more traffic than dozens of cloud providers with higher public profiles.
-We'll see why when we look at European traffic.
+Akamai at 1.12% is the CDN layer between cloud origins and end users.
+Hetzner at 1.07% punches far above its revenue weight — it carries more traffic than dozens of cloud providers with bigger public profiles.
+We'll come back to why when we get to European traffic.

-The remaining ~89% of global traffic flows through traditional ISPs, telecom operators, enterprise networks, and smaller hosting providers.
-Cloud is growing fast, but the internet is still overwhelmingly a telecom network.
+The remaining ~89% of traffic flows through traditional ISPs, telecom operators, enterprise networks, and smaller hosting providers.
+Cloud is growing fast.
+The internet is still mostly a telecom network.

-What to do with this insight: If you sell infrastructure software or monitoring tools, this is your highest-density target market.
-These six networks touch 1 in 9 bytes on the internet.
-Check our profiles on companies that use Google Cloud and companies using Microsoft Azure to see who's running workloads on these networks and what they're buying alongside cloud services.
+These six networks touch roughly 1 in 9 bytes on the internet.
+If you sell infrastructure software or monitoring tools, that's the densest target market available.
+Check our profiles on companies that use Google Cloud and companies using Microsoft Azure to see who's running workloads here and what they buy alongside cloud.

 Stylized world map showing cloud traffic density across North America Europe and Asia

 Global averages hide a lot.
-The hyperscalers don't carry 7.6% everywhere.
-In North America, it's nearly 17%.
-In Asia, they barely register against mobile telecom operators.
+The hyperscalers don't carry 7.6% of traffic everywhere.
+In North America it's nearly 17%.
+In Asia they barely register against mobile telecoms.
 Where you measure matters as much as what you measure.

 Cloud server towers and database cylinders forming a fortress among city skyscrapers representing North America as cloud stronghold